Programs and Communities

 Accessibility Commission

-The Accessibility Commission is a group of campus representatives, including faculty, staff, graduate and undergraduate students from different areas across campus, that makes accessibility related recommendations to Clemson University's Council for Diversity and Inclusion.
-Each member has a passion for making sure that students, employees, and visitors with a diverse range of abilities have the tools and environments needed to be successful.
-Meetings with the combined group occur four times a year with the majority of the work being completed by subcommittees who work in specialized areas.
+The Accessibility Commission is a group of campus representatives, including faculty, staff, graduate and undergraduate students from different areas across campus that makes accessibility-related recommendations to Clemson University's Division of Community, Engagement, Belonging and Access and the University.
+Each member is passionate about assisting students, employees, and visitors with diverse abilities to gain the tools and environments needed to succeed.
+Meetings with the combined group occur four times a year, with most of the work being completed by subcommittees working in specialized areas.

 Spectrum Program